Murder of Christie Marceau

 On 7 November 2011, eighteen-year-old Christie Alexis Lesley Marceau (/'mɑrsoʊ/, born 16 April 1993) was stabbed to death by eighteen-year-old Akshay Anand Chand (born 11 November or 11 December 1992) at her home in Hillcrest, Auckland, New Zealand.
 The murder came after Chand had kidnapped and assaulted Marceau in September 2011, and while awaiting trial on the charges, was bailed by the court to an address just 300 m from Marceau's home, despite calls from Christie and the police to not grant bail.
 Chand was subsequently charged with Marceau's murder, but on 17 October 2012 was acquitted of her murder by reason of insanity.
-He was subsequently sentenced to three years imprisonment for kidnapping, and was committed to a psychiatric hospital indefinitely.
+He was subsequently sentenced to three years imprisonment for kidnapping and was committed to a psychiatric hospital indefinitely.

 Following the death, Christie's parents Brian and Tracey Marceau started a campaign in conjunction with the Sensible Sentencing Trust to change legislation to introduce more stringent bail laws and increase the accountability of judges.

 Kidnapping

 Akshay Chand and Christie Marceau had first met each other while attending Willow Park Primary School in the North Shore suburb of Hillcrest where they both lived.
 After they both left Willow Park at the end of 2003, the two remained out of contact with each other until September 2010, when they met again while working at the same North Shore supermarket.
-In the following year, Chand and Marceau became friends, but the relationship was largely characterised by the naturally kind and generous Marceau providing emotional support for Chand.
+In the following year, Chand and Marceau became friends, but the relationship was largely characterized by the naturally kind and generous Marceau providing emotional support for Chand.
 By the end of August 2011, Chand was no longer working at the supermarket and was unemployed.

 On the morning of 6 September 2011, Marceau received a phone call from Chand, demanding that she come over to his house or he would kill himself.
 Concerned about Chand's well-being and fearing the worst, Marceau subsequently went to Chand's house nearby.
 Once she arrived, she was greeted by Chand and invited into the living room, while Chand locked the door behind her.